Keesayy/Malawi_Game/README.md

 # Malawi_Game

-School project by group of 3 made in 2.5 days.
+School project ZZ1 Isima by group of 3 made in 2.5 days.
 The goal was to implement an atypic board game as well as the minmax algorithm so you can play when you have no friends.

 ## Malawi